learn-co-curriculum/phase-1-array-iterator-methods/README.md

 ```

 But what if we wanted to print out users whose favorite color is red instead?
-With the above approach we'd need to create a whole new `redFilter` function.
+With the above approach, we'd need to create a whole new `redFilter` function.

 We can improve matters by abstracting out the color into a variable: